 “The universe was created, therefore someone created it”

-Here is a good example of circular logic and reasoning with a protester of Obama speaking to a reporter from CNN:
+Here is a good example of circular logic and reasoning with an Obama protester speaking to a reporter from CNN:

 Protester: “He’s a fascist”

 CNN reporter: “Why do you say he’s a fascist?”